The Things No One Tells You About The Digital Nomad Lifestyle

 - Stay with my parents and couch surf in the US for a month while building up my online work

-- Fly to Mexico with a one-way ticket and work out of hostels as a I travel
+- Fly to Mexico with a one-way ticket and work online from hostels as a I travel

 In the long run, it’s completely realistic to have lower expenses and more wealth with the digital nomad lifestyle.
 But you shouldn’t expect a sacrifice-free transition.
 Some staples in my life that I had to sacrifice at first to make this lifestyle happen: